foxdst/nzgdc_2025/html/development/documentation/Event-Categories-Development-History.md

 This document chronicles the complete development journey of implementing the Event Categories system for the NZGDC JS Widget, including all iterations, errors discovered, fixes applied, and lessons learned.
 The implementation evolved through six major versions, each addressing critical issues and architectural improvements discovered during development.

-**Total Development Timeline:** ~40 hours across multiple iterations and debugging sessions **Final Implementation:** Fully functional 11-category system with proper visual styling and architectural compliance
+**Development Versions:** v1.0 through v6.0 across multiple iterations and debugging sessions **Final Implementation:** Fully functional 11-category system with proper visual styling and architectural compliance

 ---